 Student dissident groups composed of well-educated, Westernized urban youth have been the backbone of the Iranian opposition.
 The Office of Consolidation of Unity is the student group that led the 1999 riots but which later became controlled by regime loyalists.
 An offshoot, the Confederation of Iranian Students (CIS), led by U.S.-based Amir Abbas Fakhravar, believes in regime replacement and in 2013 formed a "National Iran Congress" to advocate that outcome.
-The group held a conference in Washington, DC, in May 2017.
+The group has drafted a constitution for a future republic of Iran and, in concert with 2017-2018 protests in Iran, supports the formation of a "revolutionary council" that could take power if the regime were to collapse.
 Cofounder Arzhang Davoodi has been in prison since 2002 and in July 2014 was sentenced to death.
 The sentence has not been implemented to date.